-On the first day of the academic year at Perkins-Tryon Intermediate in Oklahoma, third-grade teacher Kimberly Coates was arrested for public .
-The occurred last Thursday after school officials, concerned about her behavior, instructed the school resource officer to administer a breathalyzer test.
+On the first day of the academic year at Perkins-Tryon Intermediate School in Oklahoma, third-grade teacher Kimberly Coates was arrested for public intoxication.
+The arrest occurred last Thursday after school officials, concerned about her behavior, instructed the school resource officer to administer a breathalyzer test.
 The test revealed that Coates had alcohol in her system, with levels three times above the legal limit.

 Bodycam footage shows Coates taking the breathalyzer test and admitting to drinking the night before.
 However, she denied consuming alcohol at school.
 When asked by the officer if she drinks often, Coates responded, “Yes,” and added that she is “seeing a counselor.”